-By Joseph Hansen George Lavan, secretary of the Socialist Workers Presidential Campaign Committee, returned a few days ago from Utah where intensive efforts are being made to assure a place on the ballot for socialist candidates.
+SWP Election News Campaigning Socialism By Joseph Hansen George Lavan, secretary of the Socialist Workers Presidential Campaign Committee, returned a few days ago from Utah where intensive efforts are being made to assure a place on the ballot for socialist candidates.
 Supporters of the Dobbs-Weiss ticket were informed by officials at the capitol that they must comply with a section of the electoral law apparently never used before by any minority party.
-Among other things, this section requires (1) 500 signatures to a petition asking recognition of the party; (2) a nominating convention to be held on or before July 2; (3) a second petition to be signed by 500 people asking that the presidential candidates and presidential electors be listed on the ballot The Dobbs-Weiss supporters in Utah formed the Socialist Workers and Farmers party, circulated petitions, got well above the required number of signers, and gathered in convention July 1 in the Public Utilities auditorium in Provo.
+Among other things, this section requires (1) 500 signatures to a petition asking recognition of the party; (2) a nominating convention to be held on or before July 2; (3) a second petition to be signed by 500 people asking that the presidential candidates and presidential electors be listed on the ballot.
+The Dobbs-Weiss supporters in Utah formed the Socialist Workers and Farmers party, circulated petitions, got well above the required number of signers, and gathered in con-vention July 1 in the Public Utilities auditorium in Provo.
 E. A. Mitchell of Provo, dean of Utah socialists, was elected chairman and A. C. Gregersen of Fillmore, who also has a life-long record of socialist activity and writing, was elected secretary.
 Both are also serving as presidential electors.
 Besides taking up all matters required to comply with the election law, the convention spent approximately half its time discussing the aims and perspectives of the socialist campaign this year.
 Comrade Lavan reports that his visit in Utah was an educational and fruitful experience and that he met many new prospective socialists in the brief time he was there.
-Montana supporters of the Dobbs-Weiss ticket held a nominating convention July 13 at the City Auditorium in Plentywood.
-The gathering was chaired by John Boulds, one of the state's leading socialists.
+Montana supporters of the Dobbs-Weiss ticket held a nominating convention July 13 at the City Auditorium in Plentywood The gathering was chaired by John Boulds, one of the state's leading socialists.
 Ray Miller of Poplar served as recording secretary.
 Delegations from Sheridan, McCone and Roosevelt counties attended.
-Vincent R. Dunne, who at- new-born republic.

-tended the convention as a The Belgians began their camvisitor from Minneapolis, re-ported that he was much im-of their independence when they pressed by the enthusiasm of forced the Congo Republic to the Montana socialists and their sign a "mutual cooperation" determination to make sure that pact which was designed, ac-

-Vol. XXIV - No. 29

-NEW YORK, N. Y., MONDAY, JULY 25 & AUGUST 1, 1960
+The Plentywood Herald sent battalion of paratroopers into The Great Falls Tribune gave to detach the Congo's richest the convention good coverage. province, Katanga, from the Vincent R. Dunne, who at- new-born republic. tended the convention as a visitor from Minneapolis, re-ported that he was much im-of their independence when they pressed by the enthusiasm of forced the Congo Republic to the Montana socialists and their sign a "mutual cooperation" determination to make sure that pact which was designed, ac- Vol. XXIV - No. 29 222 NEW YORK, N. Y., MONDAY, JULY 25 & AUGUST 1, 1960 PUBLISHED WEEKLY IN THE INTERESTS OF THE WORKING PEOPLE THE MALTANT Independence Day

-Independence Day